Shinsplat/ComfyUI-Shinsplat/README.md

 	Just add one prompter per line, ending that particular prompt is done using
 	<enter>, which is equal to the "new line" character.

+	"_int/_flt" - output

+	Converts lines into these types on the respective outputs.

 ## END

 	Everything after this uppercase term is ignored.